1908 United States presidential election: Results

-Forty-six states participated, as Oklahoma had joined the Union less than a year before.
+Turnout in the election was 65.7%, with 29.8% of the voting age population participating in the election.
+Forty-six states participated, as Oklahoma had joined the Union less than a year prior to the ballot.
 Bryan won forty-eight counties in the new state of Oklahoma.
-The most important increase in number of counties carried by Bryan was in the West South Central section, in part due to the vote of newly admitted Oklahoma.
+The most important increase in the number of counties carried by Bryan was in the West South Central section, in part due to the vote of newly admitted Oklahoma.

 Of the 2,858 counties making returns, Taft won in 1,494 (52.27%) while Bryan carried 1,355 (47.41%).
-Nine (0.31%) counties recorded more votes cast for "Other(s)" than either of the two-party candidates, whilst twenty-eight counties (0.97%) recorded zero votes due to being inhabited either by Native Americans who would not gain full citizenship for sixteen years, or by disenfranchised southern African-Americans.
-Taft had a majority in 1,325 counties while Bryan had a majority in 1,204 counties.
+Nine (0.31%) counties recorded more votes cast for "Other(s)" than either of the two main party candidates, whilst twenty-eight counties (0.97%) recorded zero votes due to being inhabited either by Native Americans who would not gain full citizenship for sixteen years, or by disenfranchised southern African-Americans.
+Taft had a majority in 1,325 counties, while Bryan had a majority in 1,204 counties.

 By carrying 1,355 counties, Bryan won more counties than he had in 1900 (1,340), but he did not reach or surpass the number of counties he had won in 1896 (1,559).
-While Bryan won more counties than McKinley in 1896, Bryan failed to carry more counties than the Republican candidate in 1900 or 1904.
+Bryan won more counties than McKinley in 1896, but failed to carry more counties than the Republican candidate in 1900 or 1904.
 Compared with his strength in previous elections, however, Bryan carried 69 counties in 1908 which had not been Democratic in either 1896 or 1900.

 Bryan increased the area carried by Democrats in every part of the country except New England and the South.
 He doubled the number of Democratic counties in Wisconsin and won more counties in Indiana than were carried by plurality vote by the Democrats in any election in the Fourth Party System except 1912.
 He made decided gains in Missouri and in his home state of Nebraska, besides achieving notable victories in Colorado and Nevada.
 However, in four Western states (Washington, Oregon, Wyoming, and North Dakota), there was not one Democratic county.
 This was true likewise of Michigan, Delaware, and each of the New England states.